 The BCCM/DCG public collection is the only culture collection worldwide specialized in diatoms, the most species-rich and ecologically important algal group.
 Other microalgae interesting from an applied perspective are included in the collection as well.
-Strains are kept as safe deposits or are publicly available for the scientific community and are distributed as research or reference material to scientific institutions and companies.
+Strains are kept as safe deposits or are publicly available for the scientific community.
+These are distributed worldwide as research or reference material to scientific institutions and companies.

-The BCCM/DCG public collection is hosted by the Laboratory for Protistology & Aquatic Ecology (Gent University, Belgium), internationally renowned for its research on diatom taxonomy, evolution, ecology and life cycles, for which routinely diatom cultures are established and experimentally manipulated.
+The BCCM/DCG collection is hosted by the Laboratory for Protistology & Aquatic Ecology (PAE, Gent University, Belgium), internationally renowned for its research on diatom taxonomy, evolution, ecology and life cycles, for which routinely diatom cultures are established and experimentally manipulated.
 The interaction between the host laboratory and the culture collection offers a large added value to the collection as it ensures a detailed characterization of the strains and the necessary expertise for long-term storage of diatom strains and species.
 This has resulted in a unique collection of model diatoms for both fundamental and applied research.
 More recently, applied research including other microalgae has become a focus at PAE, and the scope of BCCM/DCG has widened accordingly to include these as well.

 - Population genetics

 - Molecular basis of the diatom life cycle

 - Species screening and growth optimization for aquaculture

 Scope of the biological material